 Senior Managers (at the ANZ level) are the Responsible Person roles as detailed in ANZBGL's Remuneration Policy.
 ANZ's current Responsible Persons are the CEO, Group Executive Committee (ExCo) members and other key roles identified in ANZ's Fit and Proper Policy.
-For 2020, ANZ had a total of 21 Senior Manager roles (no movement in individuals who hold these Senior Manager roles); 24 roles in 2019 (26 individuals due to movement in roles).
+For 2021, ANZ had a total of 19 Senior Manager roles (21 individuals due to movement in roles); 20 roles in 2020 (no movement in individuals who held these Senior Manager roles).